jigonzal/LineSeeker/README.md

 # LineSeeker
 Python Code that search for emission line candidates in ALMA data cubes Work in progress.
-Please contact Jorge González at jorge.gonzalezl@mail.udp.cl for comments The workflow goes as follow:
+Please contact Jorge González at jorge.gonzalezl@mail.udp.cl for comments.

+The workflow goes as follow:

 - First run the the SearchLineXX.py code to look for emission lines features in the cube